-

 6.5 Is there any method of foreclosure (lender obtaining good title to the real estate in satisfaction of all or part of its debt)?
 If so, does this require a court order and is it only automatically used when the real estate is not sold at public auction?

 In principle under Spanish law, lenders cannot acquire the secured property.
-A lender may reach an agreement with the borrower to acquire the title to the real estate in satisfaction of the debt (dación en pago), however, this agreement may be declared invalid and ineffective by courts.
+A lender may reach an agreement with the borrower to acquire the title to the real estate in satisfaction of the debt (dación en pago).

 7. Is there anything else that you would specifically point out to a foreign lender as being unusual or particularly difficult?

-As explained above a foreign lender will require Spanish Tax Id.
+Yes.
+As explained above, a foreign lender will require Spanish Tax Identification number.

 Assuming real estate is held in a locally incorporated single purpose vehicle to provide an alternative to enforcement of the mortgage over real estate: